 Perry street is an idyllic old street with beautiful old townhouses.
 As we walked I noticed a group of people standing in front of a stoop getting their photos taken one by one.
 There was a chain across the stoop and a sign that read,

 ‘Please no photographs on the stoop.
 Be respectful, this is someone’s home.’

 Well, clearly their sign wasn’t having the desired effect, but I wondered why people were stopping there and I thought…’is that where Heath Ledger died?’
 Can you believe I thought that?
 How morbid.
 But you should see how many people flock to the Dakota to see where John Lennon died.
 So I had to go find out…I went up to 2 women who didn’t speak English.
-I think they were Russian.
 I said, ‘Excuse me, what is this?’ while I pointed to the stoop.
 ‘Sex and City,’ they both replied with big smiles on their face.

 What???
 Sex and the City?

 ‘Carrie’s stoop!’ they beamed.